Research group Tilman Schirmer

 How do proteins communicate at the molecular level?

-High-resolution structures reveal the mechanisms of signal transduction via bacterial second messengers and reveal how host cells are re-programmed by bacteria.
+High-resolution structures reveal the mechanisms of signal transduction via the bacterial second messenger c-di-GMP and how the FIC domain can catalyze AMP transfer onto target proteins in a controlled way.

 Proteins are a major component of cells and fulfill many different functions.
 We are using X-ray crystallography to determine their three-dimensional structures at the atomic level to deduce their mechanism of action.